Leon Liebenberg (Teaching Associate Professor, Department of Nuclear, Plasma, and Radiological Engineering, UIUC)

 The UIUC Sustainable Development Goal Competition was initially made possible by generous support from: The Robert Rosencranz Memorial Charitable Fund, the anonymous donor-advised funds at The Chicago Community Foundation and at Fidelity Charitable, and the UIUC Agroecology and Sustainable Agriculture Program.
-Additional financial support was provided by the Student Sustainability Committee, UIUC.
+Additional financial support was provided by the Student Sustainability Committee, UIUC, and the Center for Global Studies at UIUC.

 The Competition is also supported by the following centers, institutes, and initiatives: Center for Global Studies, Siebel Center for Design; Technology Entrepreneur Center; Global Classrooms; Game Studies & Design; Institute for Sustainability, Energy, and Environment; Student Sustainability Committee.

 Thank you to our generous supporters and partners!